There are many types of Naseeha (advice)

 “The deen (religion) is naseehah (advice, sincerity).”
 (Muslim)

-We should not try to limit ourselves as we do not know exactly which Islamic book, video, or article, that is intended to advise, will help us.
+We should not try to limit ourselves as we do not know exactly which Islamic book.
+Or maybe a video, or article, that is intended to advise, will help us.
 Allah is knowing of all things.
 We should try to take every avenue and opportunity to develop our connection to Allah.

 “One will not enter Paradise if one has an atom’s weight of arrogance in his/her heart.”
 (Tirmidhi)